 I ordered the green salad and was torn as to whether to order the balsamic vinaigrette or creamy pesto dressing – but opted for the balsamic vinaigrette.
 Several in our group had the minestrone soup – which was said to be delicious.

 For my main course I ordered the Mizithra Cheese and Browned Butter pasta ($13.99).
 The portion was generous, and I happily took leftovers home for lunch the next day.

 During the course of our meal the pitchers of water were replenished, and additional loaves of hot bread were provided.
 Excellent service overall.

 Despite being in a separate room with the door closed it was very loud.
 We all had considerable difficulty hearing the presentations made by two SWAN members.
-We made the best of it, but it was obvious that despite the food and service that the Old Spaghetti Factory is not going to work out as a meeting location – so we continue our quest.
+To sum up, we made the best of it but it was obvious that the Old Spaghetti Factory is not going to work out as a meeting location.
+We continue our quest.

 See related blog post: Annual Sacramento Restaurant Review Recap (2018)